Death of Diane Whipple: Legal proceedings against Knoller and Noel

-Death of Robert Noel
+Later life of Robert Noel

-Noel died of heart failure on June 22, 2018, in a La Jolla nursing home.
-It was his 77th birthday.
 Noel lived in relative obscurity following his release from prison, working for a time as a baker in Fairfield, California.
 By 2016, increasing health problems led to his living out of a van for some time before he relocated to the San Diego area.

+Noel died of heart failure in a La Jolla nursing home on June 22, 2018, the day of his 77th birthday.
+In her 2023 parole hearing, Knoller stated that she did not know about Noel's death until three months after it happened.